BuloZB/BuloCloudSentinel/SECURITY.md

 4. Release a security update
 5. Publicly disclose the vulnerability after the fix has been released

+For more details on our incident response process, please refer to our [Security Incident Response Plan](docs/security/security_incident_response_plan.md).

 ## Supported Versions

 Only the latest version of Bulo.Cloud Sentinel is actively supported with security updates.
 We recommend always using the most recent version.

+## Automated Security Processes

+Bulo.Cloud Sentinel implements several automated security processes to ensure the security of the codebase:

+1. **Daily Dependency Updates**: Automated daily checks for vulnerable dependencies with immediate updates.
+2. **Security Scanning**: Comprehensive security scanning including SAST, DAST, SCA, and container scanning.
+3. **Secret Detection**: Automated detection of secrets and credentials in the codebase.
+4. **Security Reviews**: Scheduled security reviews (weekly, monthly, quarterly) to ensure ongoing security.

+For more information on our security automation, see the [Security Best Practices](docs/security/security_best_practices.md) documentation.

 ## Security Best Practices